 What Does Coho Salmon Taste Like?

 Coho also has a mild flavor relatively speaking, which is perfect for those who like a more subtle-tasting salmon.
 It will still pack a more flavorful punch than a fillet of white fish like cod or halibut, but it will have a dialed back gaminess compared to the fuller-flavored sockeye.

 Texturally, coho is firm-fleshed, lending it versatility in the kitchen or on the grill where it will hold up nicely.

 Pro tip: A fillet of coho will allow gentle cooking methods and elegant flavor profiles to take the spotlight.

-In the wild, coho thrive in the ice cold waters of Alaska and off the coast of British Columbia and Washington, but coho can also be found as far south as the shores of California.
-There, its numbers have been dwindling for decades despite being listed as an endangered species.
+Coho salmon is native to the North Pacific Ocean.
+In the wild, coho thrive in the ice cold waters of Southeast Alaska and off the coast of British Columbia and Washington.
+Aside from the Pacific Northwest, coho can also be found as far south as the central California coast.
+There, coho salmon population numbers have been dwindling for decades despite being listed as an endangered species.
 Even in the far easterly reaches of the Columbia River system, coho were once considered extinct.
 But, they were successfully reintroduced several decades ago by the Nez Perce tribe, one of many tribes who depend on the survival of these ancient fish.

 Certain species of coho have also been able to survive in the Great Lakes, where they have been stocked as game fish since the late 19th century; hatcheries continue to replenish their numbers there where the fish feed on invasive alewife, helping to keep the balance of predator to prey in check.

 Coho are the most acrobatic of the five wild Alaskan salmon species, with the astounding ability to jump up to six feet out of the water.
-They are considered to be a prized catch among sport fishermen.
+They are considered to be one of the best salmon species among sport fishermen.